thePatmanMI/android-runtime-docs/external-libs/resource-libs.md

 |--platforms/
 ```

-The `lib` folder will contain a copy of your shared library and its references if any.
+The `lib` folder will contain a copy of your shared library.

 # Generate Metadata

 See [Generate Metadata](./jars.md#generate-metadata)

-# Remarks

-Currently, NativeScript for Android supports Eclipse project format only.

 # See Also
 * [Accessing APIs](../metadata/accessing-packages.md)